MicrosoftEdge/WebView2Feedback/specs/APIReview_TextureStream.md

 ```
 [v1_enum]
 typedef enum COREWEBVIEW2_TEXTURE_STREAM_ERROR_KIND {
-  /// The host can't create a TextureStream instance more than once
+  /// CreateBuffer/Present and so on should return failed HRESULT if
-  /// for a specific stream id.
+  /// the texture stream is in the stopped state rather than using the
-  COREWEBVIEW2_TEXTURE_STREAM_ERROR_STREAM_ID_ALREADY_REGISTERED,
+  /// error event.
+But there can be edge cases where the browser process
-  /// Occurs when the host calls CreateBuffer or Present
+  /// knows the texture stream is in the stopped state and the host app
-  /// APIs without being called of Start event.
-Or, 10 seconds passed before
+  /// process texture stream doesn't yet know that.
+Like the 10 second issue
-  /// calling these APIs since the OnStart event.
+  /// or if the script side has stopped the stream.
   COREWEBVIEW2_TEXTURE_STREAM_ERROR_NO_VIDEO_TRACK_STARTED,
-  /// The TextureBuffer has been removed using RemoveBuffer.
+  /// The TextureBuffer already has been removed using CloseBuffer.
-  COREWEBVIEW2_TEXTURE_STREAM_ERROR_BUFFER_NOT_FOUND,
+  COREWEBVIEW2_TEXTURE_STREAM_ERROR_BUFFER_ERROR,
   /// The texture to be presented is already in use for rendering.
   /// Call GetAvailableBuffer to determine an available TextureBuffer to present.
   /// The developer can technically call SetBuffer multiple times.